threelittlemonkeys/lstm-crf-pytorch/README.md

 # LSTM-CRF in PyTorch

-A minimal PyTorch implementation of bidirectional LSTM-CRF for sequence labelling.
+A minimal PyTorch implementation of bidirectional LSTM-CRF for sequence labeling.

 Supported features:
 - Mini-batch training with CUDA